Triptych, May–June 1973: Biographical context

 Francis Bacon met George Dyer in a Soho pub.
-According to Bacon "George was down the far end of the bar and he came over and said 'You all seem to be having a good time, can I buy you a drink?'"
+According to Bacon, "George was down the far end of the bar and he came over and said 'You all seem to be having a good time, can I buy you a drink?'"
 (Francis Bacon quoted in: Michael Peppiat, Francis Bacon: Anatomy of an Enigma, London 2008, p.
 259).
 From that point on, Dyer became devoted to Bacon.
 He admired his intellect and power and was in awe of his self-confidence.
-He felt as if he had found a purpose, as the prominent artist's companion.
+He felt as if he had found a purpose as the prominent artist's companion.
 Dyer was then about thirty years old and had grown up in the East End of London in a family steeped in crime.
-He had spent his life drifting between theft, juvenile detention center and jail.
+He had spent his life drifting between theft, a juvenile detention centre and jail.
 Typical of Bacon's taste in men, Dyer was fit, masculine, and not an intellectual.

 Bacon's relationships prior to Dyer had all been with older men who were as tumultuous in temperament as the artist himself, but each had been the dominating presence.
 Peter Lacy, his first lover, would often tear up the young artist's paintings, beat him up in drunken rages, and leave him on the street half-conscious.
 Bacon was attracted to Dyer's vulnerability and trusting nature.
 Dyer was impressed by Bacon's self-confidence and his artistic success, and Bacon acted as a protector and father figure to the insecure younger man.
 Dyer was, like Bacon, a borderline alcoholic and similarly took obsessive care with his appearance.
 Pale-faced and a chain-smoker, Dyer typically confronted his daily hangovers by drinking again.
 His compact and athletic build belied a docile and inwardly tortured personality; the art critic Michael Peppiatt described him as having the air of a man who could "land a decisive punch".
 Their behaviours eventually overwhelmed their affair, and by 1970, Bacon was merely providing Dyer with enough money to stay more or less permanently drunk.